fredrkl/trivy-demo/README.md

-# Trivy-demo
+# Trivy Demo

+Demo repository showcasing some of the possibilities of Aqua Trivy.

 ![Trivy](./images/Aqua-trivy-logo.png)

 ## Image scanning

-Lets look at an example of scanning a image using Trivy:
+Let's look at an example of scanning an image using Trivy:

 ```bash
 > trivy image python:3.4-alpine